metorikhq/wc-cyclone/README.md

 # WC Cyclone

-This is a plugin that adds several WP-CLI commands for generating fake WooCommerce data.
+This is a WordPress plugin that adds several WP-CLI commands for generating fake WooCommerce data.
 It's still in its early days and as such doesn't yet offer coupon generating, more complicated order generating and refund generating.

 ### Requires